Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/xiaozhi/xiaozhi_EN/XiaoZhi_AI_Code.rst

 Configure Code Environment
 ===================================

-Extract the downloaded ZIP file.
+**Extract the downloaded ZIP file.**

 On Visual Studio Code, click "File" -> "Open Folder...".

 .. image:: ../../_static/imgs/xiaozhi/XiaoZhi_AI_Code/Chapter02_28.png
     :align: center

-Select the Unzipped folder.
+Select the  **xiaozhi-esp32** folder.
 Here, the interface of the Windows system is taken as an example.
 The operation of the mac system is similar to that of Linux.

 .. image:: ../../_static/imgs/xiaozhi/XiaoZhi_AI_Code/Chapter02_29.png
     :align: center